 Recall seeing ‘the Pianist’?
 It was a movie about a brilliant pianist, a Polish Jew, who escapes deportation and eludes capture by living in the ruins of Warsaw.

-But then that’s not the only reason, Poland is also a beautiful country (after all its in Europe) and is part of the global tourism market.
+Poland is also a beautiful country (after all its in Europe) and is part of the global tourism market.
 The attractions include several popular (& historic) cities, stunning landscapes, mountains & forests.

 Bollywood Movies Shot in Poland

 Since several Hollywood movies get filmed in this country, Poland has good infrastructure and expertise in the area of production & post-production, which Bollywood has started taking note of.